omkar-334/xarray-subset-grid/docs/index.rst

 ==============================================
 Subset Xarray datasets in space while retaining the original grid for complex grid systems.

-Check out the :ref:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::
    This project is under active development.

 Contents:
 ==================